For Act!, we support Handheld Contact (HHC) for the iPhone, and here is why:

 - For Act!
 Pro users, you don’t need to upgrade to Act!
 Premium and get a web server setup to leverage the Act!
 Premium Mobile service

 It’s a different approach on licensing.

-Handheld Contact is a service that happens to be software at $79/year per user, which includes software updates.
+Handheld Contact is a service that happens to be software at $79/year per user, which includes software updates and e-mail support from the publisher.
 In terms of productivity and a “fire and forget” approach to software, Handheld Contact is a critical tool for my CRM practice.